 Sports: Philly is a sports city, and there are a variety of different venues and teams here to cheer on.
 Football fans can check visit Lincoln Financial Field to check out an Eagles game.
 During baseball season, the Philadelphia Phillies often play home games at Citizens Bank Park.
 And yes, there are plenty of local boxing gyms and events that you can attend if you want to have a Rocky moment.

 What to Eat and Drink

 The food item on everyone’s mind when they come to Philadelphia are the cheesesteaks.
-Pat’s and Geno’s, both located in Passyunck Square, are two of the most popular, though Jim’s on South Street also deserves a mention as well.
+Pat’s (the inventor of the sandwich) and Geno’s, both located in Passyunck Square, are two of the most popular, though Jim’s on South Street also deserves a mention as well.
 However, if that’s the only food you try here, you’re doing yourself a disservice.
 The food scene here is as delicious as it is diverse, the cheesesteaks are delicious, but there’s way more to eat here than just sandwiches.
 First, head to Chinatown to trying out the Chinese food haunts like Sang Kee Peking Duck House and Dim Sum Garden.
 For Ethiopian, head to the University City neighborhood and have Doro Wat at a local spot like Abyssinia or Meskerem.
 There are plenty of fine dining options here too, such as Vetri or Volver.